 - Integrate different work styles for a unified view of cybersecurity via a control framework

-Day 5: managing security, security finance & C-Level engagement
+Day 5: Managing security, security finance and C-Level engagement

 Managing security in operations